-Students are prohibited from recording the classes.
-Lectures and course materials (including my presentations, tests, outline, and lecture notes) may be protected by copyright.
+Students are prohibited from recording the classes and downloading any class recordings that may be on Moodle.
+Lectures and course materials (including my presentations, tests, study materials, outlines, and lecture notes) may be protected by copyright.
 You are encouraged to utilize course materials for your own educational purpose.
 However, you are not to record, reproduce, or distribute this content without my express written permission.
 This includes sharing course materials to online study sites.
 Dissemination of classroom content without permission is strictly prohibited and subject to academic disciplinary actions.